Why the UTMA Defines "Minor" Differently

-Under most Arizona laws, the age of majority is eighteen.
-But the UTMA is different.
-For purposes of custodial transfers, a "minor" is anyone under twenty-one years of age, and an "adult" is anyone who has reached twenty-one.
-This means custodial accounts created under the UTMA can remain under the custodian's control until the beneficiary turns twenty-one.
+Under most laws, the age of majority is eighteen.
+But the Uniform Transfers to Minors Act is different.
+For purposes of custodial transfers under the transfers to minors act, a "minor" is anyone under 21 years of age.
+An "adult" is anyone who has reached that age.
+This means custodial property held under the act can remain under a custodian's control until the beneficiary turns twenty-one.

 "Adult" means a person who is at least twenty-one years of age.

 A.R.S. § 14-7651(1)This extended age threshold gives families more time to manage assets on behalf of a young person.
-It also means the custodian retains responsibility longer than many parents and grandparents realize when they first set up a custodial account.
+It also means a custodian or successor custodian retains responsibility longer than many parents and grandparents realize when they first set up a custodial account.

 Other Key Terms That Shape Custodial Transfers

-The statute defines "custodial property" as any interest in property transferred to a custodian under the act, along with any income and proceeds from that property.
-A "custodian" is the person designated to manage the property, and a "transferor" is the person who makes the transfer.
+The statute defines "custodial property" as any interest in property transferred to a custodian under the act.
+That includes any income and proceeds from that property.
+A "custodian" is the person designated to manage the property.
+A "transferor" is the person who makes the transfer.

 "Custodial property" means an interest in property that is transferred to a custodian pursuant to this article and income from and proceeds of that interest in property.

 A.R.S. § 14-7651(6)The definitions also cover financial institutions, brokers, benefit plans, and legal representatives.
-Each term is carefully scoped to make the rest of the act work smoothly.
-Understanding these definitions is important because the UTMA governs how gifts and transfers to children are held, managed, and eventually distributed.
+Each term is carefully scoped to make the rest of the UTMA work smoothly.
+The uniform transfers to minors framework replaced the older uniform gifts to minors act, also known as the gifts to minors act.
+Understanding these definitions is important because the minors act (UTMA) governs how gifts and transfers to children are held, managed, and eventually distributed.